progress/iceberg/PAS/Monitoring/INSTALL.md

 The provided `build.xml` files are expected to be used with the `proant` utility from within a PROENV session.
 You should be aware of the location of your PAS instance to be monitored along with a location where your collector/monitor endpoint may reside--the latter may be on a separate server and in fact is strongly encouraged.
 The primary 2 folders contain the artifacts for tailoring the Application and Collector instances, respectively.
 For a comprehensive history and listing of all commands, see the file `Pulse_Metrics_Enablement.pdf` in this directory (which focuses more on the approach for OpenEdge 12.2+).

-**For all of the proceeding instructions, you should utilize a PROENV session to make DLC and all necessary utilities available in your system path.**
+**For all of the proceeding instructions and for best results, please utilize a PROENV session to make the DLC location and all necessary OpenEdge utilities available in your system path.**

-Running `proant` from within each of the Application or Collection directories will provide a list of commands and options.
+**Linux Users:** Before proceeding, if you are using Ubuntu Linux as your OS image please be sure that your `/bin/sh` command links to `/bin/bash` as the default shell.
+If you encounter an error while executing certain PAS commands such as `OEJMX.sh` and receive an error such as "[[: not found" this will serve as a fix for that particular error.

 ### Application - PAS Integration ###

+Running `proant` without parameters from within each of the Application or Collection directories will provide a list of commands and options.

+     Usage Instructions:

+     proant create - [Optional] Create a standard oepas1 PAS instance -Dhttp=8810 = Port for HTTP connections
+         -Dhttps=8811 = Port for HTTPS connections
+         -Dajp=8009 = Port for AJP13 connections
+         -Dshut=8812 = Tomcat shutdown port
+         -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
+         -Dalias=oepas1 = Alias for PAS instance

+     proant deploy_demos - [Optional] Recompile and update demo ABL code -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
+         -Dablapp=oepas1 = Dedicated ABL App name
+         -Dwebapp=ROOT = Demo webapp name

+     proant deploy_metrics - Configure the PAS instance for metrics collection -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
+         -Dablapp=oepas1 = Dedicated ABL App name
+         -Dwebapp=ROOT = Demo webapp name
+         -Dmonitor=127.0.0.1 = IP of the monitor endpoint -Dport=8850 = Port of the monitor endpoint

+     proant health - Enable the HealthScanner function for the instance -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
+         -DhealthPort=8899 = Port for HealthCheck

+     proant metrics - Enable/Disable collection for the instance -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
+         -Dablapp=oepas1 = ABL App for collection
+         -DlocalIP=10.0.2.15  = IP of this server
+         -Dtype=pulse [pulse|profiler]
+         -Dstate=on [on|off]
+         -Dopts=sessions,requests,calltrees,ablobjs [logmsgs,sessions[,requests[,calltrees,callstacks],ablobjs]]
+         -Dmonitor=127.0.0.1 = IP of the monitor endpoint (or 'file' for local output) -Dport=8850 = Port of the monitor endpoint

+         Note: You cannot simultaneously use the 'calltrees' option in the pulse metrics and run profiler metrics.
+               The web UI will display whichever was reported, but an agent cannot collect both at the same time.

+     proant revert - [Optional] Restore original PAS instance -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance

+     Instance Management:
+         proant startup - Uses TCMAN to start the oepas1 PAS instance proant query - Uses TCMAN to query the oepas1 PAS instance proant shutdown - Uses TCMAN to stop the oepas1 PAS instance

 1. Place the **Application** folder on the host machine where you wish to gather metrics from a PAS instance.
 1. From within a `PROENV` session, navigate to the **Application** folder.